An LSJ news poll shows only 1.6% of women feel safe everywhere in Lincoln, while 49% don’t feel safe anywhere.

 “Awareness needs to be spread that men won’t get away with doing these things,” she said.

-“I think it comes from small things like turning a blind eye in the club when someone is dancing with a girl who doesn’t want it.
+“It comes from small things like turning a blind eye in the club when someone is dancing with a girl who doesn’t want it.

 Martial arts trainer Sam Tweed, who teaches at East Midlands BJJ Lincoln, is urging women to take self-defence classes when social distancing guidelines end.